UAP Common Extensions 4.0 Help

 The function cxTreeSubtreeDepth() reports the maximum depth of the subtree starting with subtree_root.
 If the subtree_root does not have any children, this results in a depth of one.

-The function cxTreeDepth() is equivalent to cxTreeSubtreeDepth() where subtree_root is the root node of the entire tree.
+The functions cxTreeSize() and cxTreeDepth() are equivalent to cxTreeSubtreeSize() and cxTreeSubtreeDepth(), respectively, where subtree_root is the root node of the entire tree.

-#include <cx/tree.h> #define CX_TREE_SEARCH_INFINITE_DEPTH int cx_tree_search_data(const void *root, size_t max_depth, const void *data, cx_tree_search_data_func sfunc, void **result, ptrdiff_t loc_children, ptrdiff_t loc_next); int cx_tree_search(const void *root, size_t max_depth, const void *node, cx_tree_search_func sfunc, void **result, ptrdiff_t loc_children, ptrdiff_t loc_next); void *cxTreeFind(CxTree *tree, const void *data); void *cxTreeFindInSubtree(CxTree *tree, const void *data, void *subtree_root, size_t max_depth);
+#include <cx/tree.h> #define CX_TREE_SEARCH_INFINITE_DEPTH 0 typedef int (*cx_tree_search_func)( const void *node, const void *data); int cx_tree_search(const void *root, size_t max_depth, const void *data, cx_tree_search_func sfunc, void **result, bool use_dfs, ptrdiff_t loc_children, ptrdiff_t loc_next); void *cxTreeFindFast(CxTree *tree, const void *data, cx_tree_search_func sfunc); void *cxTreeFindFastInSubtree(CxTree *tree, const void *data, cx_tree_search_func sfunc, void *subtree_root, size_t max_depth); void *cxTreeFind(CxTree *tree, const void *data, bool use_dfs); void *cxTreeFindInSubtree(CxTree *tree, const void *data, void *subtree_root, size_t max_depth, bool use_dfs);

 The search proceeds as follows, starting with the root node:

-1. The current node is compared with data/node using the sfunc.
+1. The current node is compared with data using the sfunc.

 3. If sfunc returns a negative number, the entire subtree is skipped.